Do you suspect a blue-green algae bloom in your lake or in a public lake you've visited?

 Note: Someone at the Illinois Environmental Protection Agency (Illinois EPA) will review all forms submitted; however, the ability to initiate follow-up activities will be dependent on time and resources of the Illinois EPA at the time of the submittal.
 Priority will be given to publicly owned lakes.

 If the Bloom Report and photos support the occurrence of an actual blue-green algae bloom, a responder may be sent to investigate the bloom.
-The responder could be an Illinois EPA employee or a VLMP coordinator.
+The responder could be an Illinois EPA employee or someone designated by Illinois EPA.
 Illinois EPA will be able to send responders only as time and resources allow.

 If a responder is sent to investigate, they will attempt to contact the person reporting the bloom for additional current information about the bloom.
 They may also visit the lake to collect a sample for analysis of microcystins.
 A screening test for microcystins may also be conducted.
 Results of screening tests are usually available within 24-36 hrs.
 If microcystins are detected above concentrations of concern, the person reporting the bloom and the lake manager will be notified.